CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-exist-block.md

 ### Waiting For a Key to Exist in a Collection That Doesn't Exist

-When trying to wait for a key to exist, in a collection that doesn't exist, it is treated the same as when a key does not exist in a collection that does exist; see example [Wait For A Key To Exist in a Data Storage Collection][Wait For Missing Key].
+When trying to wait for a key to exist, in a collection that doesn't exist, it is treated the same as when a key does not exist in a collection that does exist; see [Wait for a Key to exist in a Data Storage Collection][Wait For Missing Key].

 [Collection Scope Property]: {{< ref "#collection-scope" >}}
 [Collection Name Property]: {{< ref "#collection-name" >}}